Azure/iotedgedev/README.md

     > You can use the `DOTENV_FILE` Environment Variable to point to a different .env file, such as .env.integration or .env.test.
 This is helpful in CI/CD pipeline scenarios where you'll want to target different environments and devices to ensure all scenarios are tested.

-    This tool offers a wizard-like command to guide you through setting up Azure and also setting up the Environment Variables properly.
+    IoT Edge Dev CLI offers a wizard-like command to guide you through setting up Azure and also setting up the Environment Variables properly.

     ```
     iotedgedev azure